tezos-commons/baseDAO/docs/specification.md

   // ^ Determine the maximum number of ongoing proposals that are allowed in the contract.
   ; max_votes : nat
-  // ^ Determine the maximum number of votes associated with a proposal including positive votes ; max_quorum_threshold : quorum_threshold
+  // ^ Determine the maximum number of votes associated with a proposal including positive votes ; max_voting_period : nat
-  // ^ Determine the maximum value of quorum threshold that is allowed to be set.
-  ; min_quorum_threshold : quorum_threshold
-  // ^ Determine the minimum value of quorum threshold that is allowed to be set.
-  ; max_voting_period : nat
   // ^ Determine the maximum value of voting period that is allowed to be set.
   ; min_voting_period : nat